SEEKERS RATHER THAN BELIEVERS

 known to exist primarily by negative attacks in the writings of early Bishops

 of the Church.
 These Bishops boldly declared that those who disagreed with any of their beliefs were "false teachers."
-Gnostic works of heresy, officially, in 367 C.E., were ordered destroyed, and they almost were!
+Gnostic works of heresy, which included the gospels of Thomas, Philip, and Mary Magdalene, officially, in 367 C.E., were ordered destroyed, and they almost were!

 Without the primary sources, those named Gnostics were slandered as not being true disciples; to some portrayed as not even being Christians.
 Throughout history they were ridiculed for denying "reality," as being absolute "dualist" and" idealists."
 Now, there is a new story about their strong faith and belief in a real Jesus.
 In spite of their faith in him, the elimination of their writings was almost successful.
 But thanks to some monks who hid the forbidden works, most likely originally in a cave in Egypt, near a village called Nag Hammadi, the Gnostic Gospels and writings can now speak for themselves.